Azure/azure-docs-sdk-java/docs-ref-services/preview/ai-formrecognizer-readme.md

 * Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, business cards, identity documents or US W2 tax forms) using prebuilt models.
 * Custom - Build custom models to extract text, field values, selection marks, and table data from documents.
 Custom models are built with your own data, so they're tailored to your documents.
 * Read - Read information about textual elements, such as page words and lines in addition to text language information.
+* Classifiers - Build custom classifiers to categorize documents into predefined classes.

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_reference_doc] | [Product Documentation][product_documentation] | [Samples][sample_readme]